BioJulia/BGZFStreams.jl/README.md

 integer of a virtual offset is a byte offset to the BGZF file to the beginning position of a BGZF block and the least significant 16-bit integer is a byte offset to the uncompressed byte(s).

+The `BGZFDataError` type is a subtype of `Exception` and used to throw an exception when invalid data are read.

 The `virtualoffset(stream::BGZFStream)` returns the current virtual file offset.
 More specifically, it returns the virtual offset of the next reading byte while